 “The risk of death turns people on”

 People pursue their professional sports dreams for a lot of different reasons: the money, the fame—pure love of the game.
 And what’s a good sport without the competition?
 What would sports even be without the competition?
-In the case of more extreme sports, you have Formula 1 Racing: a popular multi-turn circuit-racing sport that’s vehicles are built to reach up to 350 miles per hour.
+In the case of more extreme sports, you have Formula 1 Racing: a popular multi-turn circuit-racing sport that’s vehicles are built to reach up to 200 miles (/320 kilometers) per hour.
 The type of racing was made popular by the annual Grand Prix that draws hundreds of millions of viewers each year from all around the world.
 Which: yes, circling around a track at ungodly speeds can be seen as quite entertaining (yet actually really stupid), but it’s the cheating death factor that all drivers know going into each race that keeps them coming back for more.

 I know what you’re thinking: ugh, another racing film?
 Really?
 But I promise director Ron Howard (Richie Cunningham on Happy Days, director of The Da Vinci Code, Apollo 13—probably one of the nerdier moviemakers out there) really makes this story exciting (and no, you do not have to be a Formula 1 fanatic to “get” it).